wavefrontHQ/docs/pages/doc/spans_function.md

         **childOf**
       </td>
       <td>
+        **Deprecated OpenTracing operator**.
 Returns spans that are a child of a given span.
 This concept is a result of the OpenTracing <code>ChildOf</code> relationship.
         <div style="background-color: #ECF0F5; padding: 15px">
         <code>&lt;child_spansExpression&gt;.childOf(&lt;parent_spansExpression&gt;)</code>
         </div>